mastixstudio/mastixstudio/EfficientPnLExplain.md

 Attribution of P&L can be divided into three parts: changes in portfolio composition, time effects, and changes in risk factors―typically market data.

-The ideal approach to analyzing the impact of changes in market data uses benchmark instruments as risk factors and the portfolio's sensitivities to these instruments.
+The ideal approach to analyzing the impact of changes in market data is to use benchmark instruments as risk factors and the portfolio's sensitivities to these instruments.
 This results in a thorough P&L explain that is directly tied to tradeable instruments.

 Using the sensitivities, changes in portfolio value can be approximated through a first-order expansion: